HaniehBaktash/CoffeeConnect_HCI84/Developer's documentation.md

 ## Overview

-CoffeeConnect is a command-line interface (CLI) application built in Python.
-The application is designed to allow users to connect with others based on their coffee preferences.
+CoffeeConnect is a GUI application built in Python using Tkinter.
+The application allows users to explore a list of coffee options, apply filters based on their preferences, mark favorite coffees, and place orders.
+This guide provides an overview of the code structure, user interaction, and potential future improvements

 ## Code Structure